AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dynamic-renditions.md

 ## Static renditions {#static-renditions}

 Static renditions are pre-generated versions of digital assets, usually created during asset ingestion or modification.
 These renditions are optimized for specific purposes and platforms, such as web thumbnails, mobile-friendly formats for responsive design, or high-resolution versions for printing, ensuring an efficient and consistent experience.
-Learn how you can [view and download](#view-and-download-dynamic-renditions) static renditions in [!DNL Experience Manager Assets].
+Learn [how to view](#view-dynamic-renditions) static renditions in [!DNL Experience Manager Assets].

 ## Dynamic renditions {#dynamic-renditions}

 Dynamic renditions are customized versions of assets created in real-time to meet specific needs, such as resizing images based on device resolution or cropping to fit different aspect ratios.
 These renditions enable organizations to deliver personalized and optimized experiences to diverse audience needs.
-You can view and download dynamic renditions in [!DNL Experience Manager Assets].
+You can view dynamic renditions in [!DNL Experience Manager Assets].

 ### Before you begin